jordles/notes/Python.md

 ## String

-When you **slice** a string, you extract a subset of the original string—sometimes referred to as indexing a string. **Joining** strings is the process of linking two or more strings together to create a bigger string.
+When you **slice/substring** a string, you extract a subset of the original string—sometimes referred to as indexing a string.
+When we slice, we include the starting index and exclude the ending index.

+**Joining** strings is the process of linking two or more strings together to create a bigger string.

 Slicing strings is like js's bracket notation to get characters at specific indexes, but python also allows for slicing ranges with colons.